 Yes, we welcome all business professionals to sample our events before joining.
-Representatives from non-member organizations can attend 2 events at the non-member price, after which your organization will be asked to make a decision on BACC membership.
+Representatives from not yet-member organizations can attend 2 events at the non-member price, after which your organization will be asked to make a decision on BACC membership.
 Please note that ALL BACC events require pre-registration, as many of our events have set capacities.
 Members always receive priority in the registration process.

 - Unlike some business associations, the BACC encourages all organizations looking to maximize their opportunities for business development or community engagement, to become members

 - Our events/programs/benefits are unique compared to other business organizations

 - In today’s world, geography is no longer a limiting factor in business.
 The BACC has a number of tools and methods to give any organization a local presence.